 - After admission to the college, you will be considered a pre-radiography student.
 Students are eligible to submit a financial aid application at this point and can work to complete general education courses as laid out in the program curriculum.
 Students interested in beginning the core clinical radiography program courses will submit an online form during designated petition dates.
 This program only starts during the fall semester, therefore the petition dates will be each spring semester.

 Fill out our application

 The application can be submitted online and takes just a few minutes to complete.
-The $30.00 application fee is being waived at this time.Apply Now
+There is no fee to apply.Apply Now